Enucatl/paperless-ngx/README.md

 # Getting started

-The easiest way to deploy paperless is docker-compose.
+The easiest way to deploy paperless is d30socker-compose.
 The files in the [`/docker/compose` directory](https://github.com/paperless-ngx/paperless-ngx/tree/main/docker/compose) are configured to pull the image from Github Packages.

 If you'd like to jump right in, you can configure a docker-compose environment with our install script: